Ben-Tay/Conserv-Inc/README.md

 3. git status
 4. git commit -m 'hello' (commits all added files with a message)
 5. git status
+6. git pull origin master
+7. ionic serve (check after updating codes with master integrated with your codes does the app work)
-6. git push origin branchname (pushes your codes to your branch)
+8. git push origin branchname (pushes your codes to your branch)

 **Section D: Branch Merging** (Assuming you have done section C)